karlroberts/sbt-web-s3/README.md

 Please check the Scaladoc API of the `S3WebsitePlugin` object, and of its nested `S3WS` object, to get additional documentation of the available sbt tasks.

+## Task Descriptions
+    s3wsUpload : this task will use you Settings (see below) to upload Web assets to your S3 bucket

+    s3wsDeleteAll : This task will use you settings to delete all objects from your S3 bucket

 ## Setting Descriptions

     s3wsIncremental : Boolean, defaults to true.
 If true only publishes the files that have changed since last time s3Upload was run.